 - Bake until the bacon is cooked and crispy and serve with the best ever dipping sauce (recipe below)!

 I didn’t think this appetizer could get any better.
 Then we added a dipping sauce.
 YOU.
 GUYS.

 I could write an entire post just about this sauce.
 It’s a simple mixture of mayo, ketchup, maple, and Sriracha.
 Like the meat candy, it might sound a little strange, but my GOODNESS, is it ever tasty.

 It’s obviously the perfect dipping sauce for the meat candy, but it also happens to be excellent with, oh, I don’t know, every single other thing you can think of.

 If you happen to have leftover sauce, smear it on sandwiches, use it as a dip for french fries, or serve it as a side with scrambled eggs.

 One last tip: If you’re making this for a party and need to keep it warm, simply drizzle a little maple syrup in the bottom of a slow cooker and layer the meat candy on top.
 The warm setting will keep them hot and crispy for as long as they last, which I promise you won’t be very long.

 If you loved these, you might also want to try these Little Smokies Pigs in a Blanket.
-Looking for more party worthy appetizers?
-Try these other family favorites: Three Cheese Lasagna Dip and Hot Crab Dip.
+Our other go-to appetizers for tailgating are this Three Cheese Lasagna Dip, Hot Crab Dip, and Slow Cooker Queso.